Our Industry’s Only Case Management Credentials

-We are pleased to introduce our industry’s only case management credentials: The Certified Home Health Case Manager (CHHCM) and the Certified Hospice Case Manager (CHCM).
+The next preparation course for our industry’s only case management certifications, the Certified Home Health Case Manager (CHHCM) and the Certified Hospice Case Manager (CHCM) begins April 23.

 Why are these credentials so important?